functioncs/Robust-NUST/README.md

 # Robust-NUST

-The occlusion face dataset, published by Nanjing University of Science and Technology.
+The occlusion face dataset, published by School of Computer Science and Engineering, Nanjing University of Science and Technology.

-PeterChen
-Email: petercheninchina@gmail.com  or  functioncs@qq.com